 As part of our build pipeline we ensure dependency resolution can succeed with proper conflict resolution and then lock all dependencies.
 However, we recently realized that sub-projects were not compiling with the locked dependencies.
 This is because each sub-project looks for dependency locks in its own

 gradle/dependency-locks directory and we are only generating these file in our root project.

 $ ./gradlew :dependencies | grep this-is:a-dependency | sort -u | head -n1 +--- this-is:a-dependency:2.0 $ ./gradlew :some-subproject:dependencies | grep this-is | sort -u | head -n1 | \--- this-is:a-dependency:1.0

 How to Fix?

-An easy fix is to create a custom task that copies the root project’s dependency lock directory into each sub-project’s dependency lock directory before compile time.
-However this feels somewhat hacky.
+An improper fix is to create a custom task that copies the root project’s dependency lock directory into each sub-project’s dependency lock directory before compile time.
+However then various post-processing is necessary to get this to work.
+These seems messy and non-idiomatic.
 Is there a more proper way to achieve the desired result?